+91-11-39595119, +91-9910048755

 Weight loss after Sleeve Gastrectomy:

-Though, Sleeve Gastrectomy was originally used as a first step procedure for a more definitive gastric bypass in super obese, it is now also used as a single stage procedure with excellent results across the globe.
-In patients with Reflux Disease and Diabetes the results may be inferior to the Roux-en-Y Gastric Bypass but the excess weight loss of both the procedures may be comparable in a select subgroup of patients which is about 80% of the excess weight.
+Though, Sleeve Gastrectomy was originally used as a first step procedure for a more definitive gastric bypass in super obese, now it is also used as a single stage procedure with excellent results across the globe.
+In patients with Reflux Disease and Diabetes, the results may be inferior to the Roux-en-Y Gastric Bypass but the excess weight loss of both the procedures may be comparable in a select subgroup of patients which is about 80% of the excess weight.

 Hospital stay after Sleeve Gastrectomy: